Dani3lSun/apex-plsql-api-bahn-fahrplan/README.md

 A demo application is available under https://apex.danielh.de/ords/f?p=BAHN_FAHRPLAN

 And of course you find a APEX export of it in "demo" folder.
-To use it just import it and then go through the Installation steps.
+To use it just import the app and then go through the I+installation steps below.
-Under Shared Components --> Edit Application Definition --> Substitutions set "F_API_AUTH_KEY" to your API Key which you get from Deutsche Bahn.
+Under Shared Components --> Edit Application Definition --> Substitutions Strings, set "F_API_AUTH_KEY" to your API Key which you get from Deutsche Bahn.

 ##Changelog